 WordPress newbies think that they should install plugins to make their links opens as they want.
-They add extra plugins that make their blogs loads slowly in some case and even, they don’t need that.
-WordPress is a powerful blogging and content management system that let you work, as you want with your content.
+They add extra plugins that make their blogs load slowly in some cases and even, they don’t need that.
+WordPress is a powerful blogging and content management system that lets you work, as you want with your content.

 Opening WordPress links in new tabs

 To open external and internal links in a new window, you need to select the word, or, the phrase that you want to link in your paragraphs.
 Then, click the “link” icon in your visual text editor, as the following screenshot.

 Now, you get a pop-up window on the same page, where you can add your custom link and make it external, or internal, that link to another page or post on the same website.

 As you can see, you can link directly to one of your existing blog posts if you have, just click on any post title, and the links will be added automatically with the post name as the link title.
 Next, you need to check the box “Open link in a new window/tab”, save your link and it’s done.